 Weiss agreed, saying that Gillen "almost turns Littlefinger into a mystical embodiment of will-to-power and thriving on chaos" and that "there’s something impenetrable to everything he does."

 "It was one of the harder death calls we had to make," Benioff said, later adding: "Every scene he’s in manages to make you think about Littlefinger.
-And when he’s at the center of a scene — like his final scene in the finale — he’s completely mesmerizing."
+And when he’s at the centre of a scene — like his final scene in the finale — he’s completely mesmerising."

 "We loved having Littlefinger along for the ride, but he f—ed with the wrong girls," Benioff said.